Varvara Lepchenko

 She was provisionally suspended from the WTA Tour in 2016 after testing positive for the heart medication meldonium, although she was found to "bear no fault or negligence" by the International Tennis Federation.
 In 2022, Lepchenko was suspended from tennis for four years (backdated to August 2021), after testing positive for the stimulant adrafinil, and its metabolite, modafinil.
+In February 2023, her suspension was reduced to 21 months, and she started playing again in May of that year.

 Early life and junior career

-Lepchenko was born into a Ukrainian family residing in Tashkent in 1986 and started playing tennis at age seven; her father Petr became her coach.
-She reached a junior career-high of 244 on 5 January 2004.
-She turned pro in 2001.
+Lepchenko was born May 21, 1986, in Tashkent in the former Soviet Union in present-day Uzbekistan.
+She is of Ukrainian descent.
+She began playing tennis at age seven; her father Petr was her first coach.
+She turned pro in 2001, and reached a junior career-high of 244 on 5 January 2004.

-Professional career
+Professional

-2006–2011
+2006–2012: Major and Olympics debuts

-In 2006, she reached the second round of the US Open, and in October that year, she was ranked world No. 84.
+In 2006 on her Grand Slam debut, Lepchenko reached the second round of the US Open.
+In October 2006, she was ranked No. 84 in the world.

 In the 2009 Amelia Island Championships, as a lucky loser, she upset fourth seed Patty Schnyder in the first round.
 She also reached the final of an ITF tournament in Cuneo this year.

-Lepchenko reached the second rounds of the French Open and Wimbledon in 2010.
+In 2010, Lepchenko reached the second rounds of the French Open and Wimbledon.
 She lost to Dominika Cibulková and Alona Bondarenko, respectively.

-In 2011 at the French Open, Lepchenko recorded the biggest win of her career by defeating 18th seed Flavia Pennetta, in the first round.
+At the 2011 French Open, Lepchenko defeated 18th seed Flavia Pennetta, in the first round.